Chromebook: Chromebox

 Classed as small form-factor PCs, Chromeboxes typically feature a power switch and a set of ports: local area network, USB, DVI-D, DisplayPort, and audio.
 As with Chromebooks, Chromeboxes employ solid-state memory and support Web applications, but require an external monitor, keyboard, and pointing device.

 Chromebase

 Chromebase is an "all-in-one" ChromeOS device.
-The first such model was released by LG Electronics which integrated a screen, speakers, 1.3-megapixel webcam and microphone, with a suggested retail price of $350.
-The company unveiled the product in January 2014, at International CES in Las Vegas.
+The first model was released by LG Electronics, which integrated a screen, speakers, 1.3-megapixel webcam and microphone, with a suggested retail price of $350.
+LG unveiled the product in January 2014, at International CES in Las Vegas.

 Chromebit

 The Chromebit is a stick PC running on Google's ChromeOS operating system.
 When placed in the HDMI port of a television or monitor, this device turns that display into a personal computer.
 Chromebit allows adding a keyboard and mouse over Bluetooth or USB port.

 HDMI does not provide power to connected devices, so the Chromebit is supplied power from either an external USB power supply or draws power via a USB port on the monitor.

+As of 2020, it no longer receives updates.